Habesha Restaurant (Nairobi)

 We ate our Kitfo raw, or more accurately ‘leb-leb'( which means slightly heated in order to remove the chill from the meat and to melt the butter with which it is prepared).

-Kitfo can also be eaten partially cooked or well done (not anything to write home about when it is fully cooked).
+Kitfo can also be eaten partially cooked or well done (not anything to write home about when it is).

 Much to my surprise, I thoroughly enjoyed it.